Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Introduction

-In parallel, the O-RAN Alliance and several vendors have begun to develop digital-twin RAN (DT-RAN) platforms that mirror network states and provide a safe sandbox for training and validating AI models under realistic radio conditions \cite{he2025digital, he2025heterogeneous}.
-These platforms support what-if analysis, offline training, and regression testing of control policies as traffic or network conditions evolve.
-Therefore, AI-native architectures and DT-RANs indicate that O-RAN control loops become increasingly data-driven and closed-loop \cite{elkael2025agentran}.
-However, most existing solutions still treat learning controllers as monolithic black boxes.
-They usually focus on narrow, isolated tasks.
-They offer limited support for explicit goals, reusable skills, memory, or self-governance across O-RAN control layers.
+In parallel, the O-RAN Alliance and several vendors have developed digital-twin RAN (DT-RAN) platforms that mirror network states for training and validating AI models under realistic radio conditions \cite{he2025digital, he2025heterogeneous, elkael2025agentran}.
+However, existing solutions still treat learning controllers as monolithic black boxes, focused on narrow tasks with limited support for explicit goals, reusable skills, memory, or self-governance across O-RAN control layers.
 These limitations motivate the Agentic AI-RAN perspective developed in this work.